remodoy/conflused-updater/README.md

 * Copy bitbucket/config.sh.sample to bitbucket.config
 * Edit bitbucket.config to match your setup
 * Create current symlink to BITBUCKET_BASE if not already set
-    * Fix init scripts / unit files also
+    * Fix directory path(s) to init scripts / unit files also
 * Run bitbucket/update_bitbucket.sh bitbucket.config as root or normal user
 * Done